tymyrddin/red-basic/source/docs/scanning/README.md

 ## How?

-Attempt to find open ports on the target system.
-Key are the Internet Control Message Protocol (ICMP) and Transmission Control Protocol (TCP) (and the available TCP flags).
+As security and intrusion detection have gotten more sophisticated, so have the tools created and used by adversaries and network engineers.
+The purpose of scanning is to find what hosts are currently active on the network.
+With probing an adversary can gather additional information, such as the OS, technologies used, applications, and their vulnerabilities.

 * Locate network range
-* Discover active machines
+* Discover active hosts by looking for open ports
-* Determine operating systems
+* Most common applications use well-defined port numbers.
+Not always.
+Probe, research and puzzle further.
-* Define running services
+* Find and research vulnerabilities of OSs and the applications, defence mechanism, network architecture, infrastructure equipment, etc.
-* Map the network
+* Make a map of the hosts, servers, and weaknesses to exploit in the future.
+Keep adding to the map as more is discovered later in the process.